biocore/SitePainter/doc_source/install/index.rst

 SitePainter is a desktop application that runs in `Firefox <http://www.mozilla.org/firefox/>`_ > 3.6.0 but we recommend using the latest stable version.
 Download the `SitePainter <http://sourceforge.net/projects/sitepainter/files/releases/sitepainter_0.9.zip/download>`_ release package, unzip the downloaded file and open the index.html file inside the new created folder (make sure that you are using Firefox!).

-Dependencies required for all features of BoulderALE
+Dependencies required for all features of SitePainter
 -----------------------------------------------------

 * Firefox 3.6.0 (`link <http://www.mozilla.org/firefox/>`_)